ibexa/documentation-user/docs/working_with_page.md

     Click **Submit** to save the changes or **Discard** to cancel.

+    !!! caution "Known limitation"

+        To present two or more identical forms on one Page, ask your developer to create several identical form blocks that you can then use.
+Otherwise you may encounter issues with duplicate data submission.

+        For more information about creating form blocks, see [Creating a newsletter form](https://doc.ibexa.co/en/2.5/tutorials/enterprise_beginner/5_create_newsletter_form/#add-a-form-block) in developer documentation.

     ### Code block

     In the **Basic** tab, perform the following actions: